DDvO/SolBatSim/README.md

-Load profiles may be taken from public sources such as [HTW Berlin]( https://solar.htw-berlin.de/elektrische-lastprofile-fuer-wohngebaeude/) or obtained from a suitable local digital metering device.
+Load profiles may be taken from public sources such as [HTW Berlin]( https://solar.htw-berlin.de/elektrische-lastprofile-fuer-wohngebaeude/) or obtained locally using a suitable local digital metering device, such as a digital 'smart meter' or a Shelly (Pro) 3EM energy meter.
+The home automation software [Home Assistant](https://www.home-assistant.io/), which may continuously run on a micro controller or a home server.
+With the definitions in [this YAML configuration file](configuration.yaml), it can produce both a per-minute load and PV power profile and a per-second protocol, which may be post-processed with the following Perl script.

 [This Perl script](3em_data_collect.pl) gathers the status data reported each second by a Shelly (Pro) 3EM energy meter.\
 It can also collect the PV status data reported each second by a Shelly Plus 1PM.
-In this case, the total load reported by the 3PM energy meter is corrected by adding the absolute value of the PV power input reported by the 1PM power meter.
+In this case, the total load reported by the 3PM energy meter is corrected by adding the absolute value of the PV power input reported by the 1PM power meter.\
+Alternatively,
+it takes its input from per-second load and (optional) PV power data obtained, e.g., using Home Assistant with [configuration.yaml](configuration.yaml).
 * The script can save the per-second status data in a file per day, including a total load value obtained by summing up the load values of the three phases.
 * It can also produce another file per day with load and PV power per second,